-Treatment option Maintenance therapy (also called post-consolidation therapy) What it does Maintenance therapy may be given to prevent cancer from returning once remission has been achieved.
+Treatment option Maintenance therapy What it does Maintenance therapy may be given to prevent cancer from returning once remission has been achieved.
 The goal is to prolong remission.
-Line of treatment This therapy can be the third (and sometimes final) phase of treatment for certain people.
-Not everyone will receive maintenance therapy - it may be recommended depending on your type of disease, consolidation, and risk of relapse.
+Line of treatment This therapy may be given with or without the consolidation phase.
+Maintenance therapy may sometimes be the final phase of treatment for certain people.
+Not everyone will receive maintenance therapy - it may be recommended if you are not eligible for SCT and depending on your risk of relapse.
 Mode of administration The specific type of maintenance therapy depends on previous treatments given and your specific type of AML.
 Treatment duration If maintenance therapy is needed, it may be given for a long time and occur over years.